KVPW: ASCAP lawsuit and attempted receivership sale

 From April 2016 to June 2018, on behalf of W.B.
 Music and other music companies, ASCAP successfully sued Royce International Broadcasting Corp. and its subsidiaries for copyright infringement.
 The result was a $330,000 judgment, increased to over $1.3 million with attorney fees and sanctions.

 When the defendants were unable to pay, KRCK-FM was transferred into a court-ordered receivership controlled by broker Larry Patrick on July 6, 2020.
 Also included were two other Top 40-CHR stations mentioned in the lawsuit, KFRH in Las Vegas and KREV-FM in San Francisco.

 The court order appointing the receiver authorized Larry Patrick to take control of the three named FM radio stations, and to "solicit offers for the sale of Defendants’ Radio Stations’ assets."
 However, that appointment order did not give Mr. Patrick control of the business entities.
 On December 30, 2020, it was announced that VCY America would acquire the three stations.

-On March 15, 2021, after Judge Jesus Bernal denied Stolz' bid to end the receivership and have the stations returned to him, VCY America began operating the three stations under an local marketing agreement (LMA) while the sale of the stations was being finalized.
+On March 15, 2021, after Judge Jesus Bernal denied Stolz' bid to end the receivership and have the stations returned to him, VCY America began operating the three stations under a local marketing agreement (LMA) while the sale of the stations was being finalized.

 On January 31, 2022, federal Judge August B. Landis apparently quashed the sale of the stations by ordering Receiver Larry Patrick to turn over control of KRCK-FM (and Stolz's other two FM stations) back to Stolz's companies.
 The agreement with Larry Patrick was dissolved.
 The radio station was taken off the air, and its website suspended.